Next: , Previous: term_io, Up: Top

 % `float' can be used to automatically generate DTDs.

-% Existential types are also not supported.
+% Existential types are not supported either.

 %